-EU trade chief ignores call to resign in corona-affair
+EU trade chief ignores call to resign in corona-fiasco

 Hogan's statement came after he attended a golf-club dinner, along with 81 others, in Ireland last Wednesday - one day after the Irish government said that no more than six people should gather indoors due to rising coronavirus infections.

-Two Irish ministers who went have already resigned.
+Two Irish ministers who also went to the dinner have already resigned.

-And the Irish prime minister and foreign minister, who come from the same political party as Hogan, the centre-right Fianna Fail, said in a statement on Saturday that Hogan should also give up his €270,000 a year EU post.
+And the Irish prime minister and foreign minister, who come from the same political party as Hogan, the centre-right Fianna Gael, said in a statement on Saturday that Hogan should give up his €270,000 a year EU post as well.

-"The Taoiseach [prime minister] and the Tánaiste [foreign minister] did speak with the commissioner [Hogan] today and asked him to consider his position," they said in a statement on Saturday.
+"The Taoiseach [prime minister] and the Tánaiste [foreign minister] did speak with the commissioner [Hogan] today and asked him to consider his position," the Irish government said in a statement on Saturday.

-Hogan's outpouring of regret, on Sunday, came after the European Commission had tried to quash the affair earlier on Friday.
+Hogan's outpouring of regret came after the European Commission had tried to quash the affair.

-Hogan had attended the dinner in "good faith" and on the "clear understanding" that it was in line with the Irish rules, an EU spokesperson had said, despite the glaring discrepancy between the 82 golf-dinner guests and the Irish six-person rule published one day before.
+Hogan had attended the dinner in "good faith" and on the "clear understanding" that it was in line with Irish rules, an EU spokesperson said on Friday, despite the glaring discrepancy between the 82 golf-dinner guests and the Irish six-person rule.

 Only the EU commission president, Ursula von der Leyen, and not the Irish government, has the authority to force Hogan out.

-And Hogan, for his part, indicated that he had von der Leyen's support to stay on, saying, on Sunday, that he had been "reporting" to her on the incident, even as he ignored the Irish leader's appeal to step down.
+And Hogan, for his part, indicated that he had von der Leyen's support to stay on, saying, on Sunday, that he had been "reporting" to her on the incident, even as he ignored the Irish government's appeal to step down.

-Meanwhile, von der Leyen's spokesperson told Irish broadcaster RTÉ the same day that: "She requested commissioner Hogan to provide a full report with details of the event.
+As for von der Leyen, her spokesperson told Irish broadcaster RTÉ, the same day, that: "She requested commissioner Hogan to provide a full report with details of the event.
 It is important that facts are established in detail to carefully assess the situation".

-But for others, the whole affair risked making both the Irish and the EU political elite look callous and aloof in the eyes of the general public.
+But for others, the fiasco risked making both the Irish and the EU political elite look callous and aloof in the eyes of ordinary people.

 "It [Hogan's dinner] is an action that risks undermining public confidence in Covid-19 regulations.
 Many ordinary families have made considerable sacrifices to curb the increase of Covid-19 cases," Chris MacManus, an MEP from Ireland's nationalist Sinn Féin party, told Irish media over the weekend.